 - New use of mouthwash or breath mints to cover up the smell of alcohol

-However, some of these signs also indicate there may be a deeper problem with depression, anxiety, gang involvement, or suicidal thoughts.
+These changes can signal that something harmful is going on – and that might involve the use of alcohol or drugs.
+Some of these signs can also indicate there may be a deeper problem with depression, anxiety, or suicidal thoughts.

-Be on the watch for these signs so that you can spot trouble and talk to your child before things go too far.
+Be on the watch for these signs so that you can spot any potential issues that can affect your child’s mental or physical wellbeing and talk with your child before things go too far.